alvelur/RestAssuredDemo2020/README.md

 ## Steps
 This project is fully functional having the previously mentioned requirements installed,but first we will have to create our Fake json server to send the http requests

- - We go to this github link [Link Json Server](https://github.com/typicode/json-server)and then clone the repository
+ - We go to this github link [Link Json Server](https://github.com/typicode/json-server) and then clone the repository

 ## Author